-A good in-ear headphone can have up to four balanced armature drivers and they need them in order to get a decent bass response.
-The sound it provides in the high and mid-tones is very detailed and has good noise isolation.
+A good in-ear headphone can have up to four balanced armature drivers, and they need them in order to get a decent bass response.
+The sound they provide in the high and mid-tones is very detailed and has good noise isolation.
 They are more expensive than dynamic drivers.

 What is headphone impedance?

 For us, headphone impedance is the most important technical specification.
 In fact, when we evaluate the best headphones in our reviews, it's the first thing we look at.
 Not only because it tells us something about the behavior of the headphones, but also because it clarifies what we will need for them to be able to play music correctly.

 Impedance is the electrical resistance.
 Basically, it's the resistance created by the magnet coils of the loudspeakers to the passage of current and it tells us how well or poorly the loudspeakers or headphones resist a certain electric current.

 Even if you don't understand any of this, the impedance of the headphones is easy to interpret.
 It's measured in terms of ohms (Ω) and what it tells you is how much power your headphones need to get a reasonable volume of music.
 The more impedance they have, the more resistance they will put up and the more the signal will be weakened.
 The result?
 You will probably need an amplifier to squeeze them out.

 Of course, the sound quality will be incredible.
 High-quality headphones often have a high impedance and require an amplifier capable of delivering adequate power to bring out the full brilliance of each sound.

 The headphone impedance indicates how much you will have to increase the volume control before the sound can be perceived well.
 Why is this important?
 Because the higher the number in front of the symbol (Ω), the more power the headphones will need.
 It means that certain audio sources, smartphones for example, will not be able to provide the necessary power to the headphones.